The Thrive For Good Growing Food Course

 Containers

 There are many types and sizes of containers.
-As long as they have drainage, they all can work.
+As long as they have drainage, they can all work.

-It’s possible to use smaller containers that are more like 1-2″ wide and tall.
+I mostly use small, plastic pots that are 2.5-3” wide and tall.
+I start a couple of hundred plants this way each year.
+It’s possible to use smaller containers that are more like 1-2” wide and tall.
 This makes more efficient use of space, with the compromise being a smaller root system.
 You could also use bigger containers, but that can be overkill.
-I find 2.5-3″ to be about right for growing a seed for 4-8 weeks before planting it out.
+I find 2.5-3” to be about right for growing a seed for 4-8 weeks before planting it out.

-Some people grow the plants all together directly in 10″ by 20″ trays and then gently tease each of them out with a popsicle stick or something similar.
+Some people grow the plants all together directly in 10” by 20” trays and then gently tease each of them out with a popsicle stick or something similar.
 This is more space-efficient, so if I ever wanted to start more plants, I would consider that instead.

 Soil

-You can also make your own, probably not worth the time when you’re not starting many seeds, but it can save you money when your garden gets big, as well as giving you more control over the growing medium.
-A simple recipe is ยฝ light soil or sand and ยฝ well-finished compost.
-Another common recipe is 1/3 topsoil or peat moss or coconut coir, 1/3 compost, and 1/3 sand or perlite or vermiculite.
+You can also make your own, although it may not be worth the time when you’re not starting many seeds.
+However, it can save you money when your garden grows larger, as well as giving you more control over the growing medium.

 Seeds